 B. MAKING THE CUT.

 How does this happen?
-Well this is a VERY quick decision based on a VERY quick review of your profile where the recruiter makes a judgement call on whether to reach out.
+Well, this is a VERY quick decision based on a VERY quick review of your profile where the recruiter makes a judgment call on whether to reach out.
 Here is what stands out for us…

 - 1-3months – we will generally leave you alone.